martintupy/public/docs/traverse.md

 convert `List[A]` to `F[List[B]]` using `A => F[B]`

-traverse works for any traversable type that implements `Traversable` type-class `cats.Traversable`
+traverse works for any traversable type that implements `Traverse` type-class `cats.Traverse`

 most common instances are `List` `Option` - these are included in cats library and are accessible after including
 ```scala